-RAMT 240 CIM I Project Management (2)
+RAMT 240 Principles of Project Management (2)

 This course will cover the theory and practical application of project management.
-The student will be assigned a project and the student will develop drawings, develop material lists, calculate cost inputs, and develop a project timeline which will be executed in CIM II Capstone.
+The student will be assigned a project and the student will develop drawings, develop material lists, calculate cost inputs, and develop a project timeline.
 (S)